Shop now open! Subscribe to receive £5 off delivery until 31 July 2025

 Sustainability

-Creating ceramics can have a negative impact on the environment, be that through the disposal of materials to the very high consumption of electricity.
-To address that as much as I am able, harvested rain water is used and recycled in the studio, I recycle used and left over clay and I use solar energy to power the electrics in my studio and to run my electric kiln.
-I fire each piece of pottery twice.
-The first firing is the biscuit, or bisque fire, the second firing is the glaze, or gloss firing.
-Each kiln firing consumes 19-28kWh of electricity and between April and October each year I am able to run the kiln on between 75 to 100% solar power.
+Creating ceramics can have a negative impact on the environment, from the extraction and disposal of materials to the very high consumption of electricity.
+To address that as much as I am able, harvested rain water is used and recycled in the studio, I recycle my clay and use solar energy to power the electrics in the studio and to run my electric kiln as much as possible.
+Each kiln firing consumes between 19 and -28kWh of electricity.
+Between April and October each year I'm able to run the kiln on between 65 and 100% solar power.